miso-lims/walkthroughs/3-0-libraries.md

 ## 7.1 Creating an Order

-1. Under _Tracking_, select _Pools_.
+1. Select the pools you wish to create orders for:
+  * If you are still on the bulk pools page from section **6.1** do not navigate away from the page.
+Continue to step 2.
+Otherwise, select pools using the following:
-1. Check the pool you just created.
+  1. On the  _Pools_ page, select the pool you just created.
 1. From the toolbar, click _Create Order_:
 1. Select the instrument for sequencing: `NextSeq 550`
 1. Fill in the new order box: